Dynamic Policy Learning for Legged Robot with Simplified Model Pretraining and Model-Homotopy-Inspired Transfer: Results

 \subsubsection{Comparison of Disturbance Robustness}

-To comprehensively evaluate the performance of the learned policies, we conducted disturbance robustness tests on the Model Homotopy Transfer and IT method.
+To further evaluate the performance of the learned policies, we conducted disturbance robustness tests on MHIT and IT method.
 The success rate was measured across extensive combinations of force and torque disturbances.
 For each combination, 100 different disturbance directions were tested at the specified magnitude, and the average success rate was recorded.
 Disturbances were applied continuously throughout the trajectory.
 Note that no disturbances were experienced during training.

-The results, illustrated in Fig. \ref{figure:disturbance robustness}, show that the Model Homotopy Transfer exhibited greater robustness compared to IT.
-This enhanced robustness is likely due to the capability of Model Homotopy Transfer to preserve reactive behaviors acquired during pretraining.
+The results, illustrated in Fig.~\ref{figure:disturbance robustness}, show that the MHIT exhibited greater robustness compared to IT.
+This enhanced robustness is likely due to the capability of MHIT to preserve reactive behaviors acquired during pretraining.
 Moreover, by exploring the state space without the constraints of ET, the policy can experience a wider range of deviations and learn to stabilize from diverse states.